-FreeBSD, and thus pfSense® software, supports hardware monitoring on a few chipsets.
+FreeBSD, and thus pfSense® software, supports monitoring hardware temperature on some chipsets.
 Unfortunately, support for this is limited but growing as hardware is replaced by newer Intel and AMD CPUs that include better monitoring.
-Where supported, it can be handy.
+Where supported, it can be useful.

-An Intel or AMD temperature monitor module may be selected under System > Advanced on the Miscellaneous tab.
-These work with Intel Core series and later Intel chips, and similarly recent AMD chips, respectively.
+There is an option to select either an Intel or AMD temperature monitor module under System > Advanced on the Miscellaneous tab.
+These modules work with Intel Core series and later Intel chips, and similarly recent AMD chips, respectively.
 Support is not universal, but it is common, especially on Intel chips, even Atom-based chips.
-The temperature can be observed using the Thermal Sensors dashboard widget, or by sysctl:
+The temperature can be observed using the Thermal Sensors dashboard widget or by sysctl:

 # sysctl -a | grep "dev.cpu.*.temperature" dev.cpu.0.temperature: 46.0C dev.cpu.1.temperature: 47.0C dev.cpu.2.temperature: 47.0C dev.cpu.3.temperature: 47.0C

 These are typically on-die sensors so they only represent the CPU core temperatures, not other zones in the system.

 ACPI Thermal Monitoring¶

 FreeBSD also handles some settings through ACPI.
 To see if the hardware supports temperature monitoring, try the following command from a shell prompt or Diagnostics > Command:

 If the hardware is supported, output similar to the following will be shown: